lcouper/DogHeartworm/README.md

 - One-hot encoding now working
 - Bayesian optimizaiton now working
-- Log transformed really skewed variables to reduce influence of extreme outliers on model performance?
+- Log transformed really skewed variables to reduce influence of extreme outliers on model performance

 ## Next to do ##

+- change model to classificaiton rather than regression (change meteric from reg:squarederror to) to predict species presence/absense
 - Increase nrounds of Bayesian optimization (now using cleaned data sets saved in DogHeartworm > Q2_SpeciesDatasets_WithAllPredictors
 - Set up scripts and run on Sherlock or SCG
 - Set up bootstrapping